iltommi/qdb-documentation/source/api/nodejs.rst

       Add a value to the front of the queue.

-      :param string content: The value to add to the queue.
+      :param Buffer content: The value to add to the queue.
       :param function callback(err): A callback or anonymous function with error parameter.

   .. js:function:: pushBack (Buffer content, callback(err))

       Add a value to the back of the queue.

-      :param string content: The value to add to the queue.
+      :param Buffer content: The value to add to the queue.
       :param function callback(err): A callback or anonymous function with error parameter.

   .. js:function:: popFront (callback(err, data))